 In the image above, you will see the Copyright Particle on the left-hand side.
 There are no links or anything included in the core Particle.
 If you wanted to have the name of the copyright-holder become a link to that copyright holder's website, you can add a few simple changes to the Particle's source files.

 The particle you're looking for might be located in a different place.
-For example, a template-specific particle that came with the template and is not core to Gantry can be found in /THEME_DIR/particles.
+For example, a template-specific particle that came with the template and is not core to Gantry can be found in /THEME_DIR/particles

 By duplicating the files and placing the copies in the custom folder, you are making your changes update proof.
 This ensures that your changes do not get wiped out when you update either the Gantry framework or the theme.

-Anything you do to the duplicate particle files in your TEMPLATE_DIR/custom/particles folder will override what appears in the original file.
+Anything you do to the duplicate particle files in your TEMPLATE_DIR/custom/particles

 The particle you're looking for might be located in a different place.
-For example, a template-specific particle that came with the template and is not core to Gantry can be found in /THEME_DIR/particles.
+For example, a template-specific particle that came with the template and is not core to Gantry can be found in /THEME_DIR/particles

 By duplicating the files and placing the copies in the custom folder, you are making your changes update proof.
 This ensures that your changes do not get wiped out when you update either the Gantry framework or the theme.

-Anything you do to the duplicate particle files in your THEME_DIR/custom/particles folder will override what appears in the original file.
+Anything you do to the duplicate particle files in your THEME_DIR/custom/particles

-The first thing you will need to do is copy the copyright.html.twig and copyright.yaml files located in ROOT/user/plugins/gantry5/engines/nucleus/particles/ and paste the copies to ROOT/user/data/gantry5/themes/THEME_NAME/particles/.
-If the particles directory does not already exist in this path, you will have to create it.
+directory does not already exist in this path, you will have to create it.

 The particle you're looking for might be located in a different place.
-For example, a template-specific particle that came with the template and is not core to Gantry can be found in /user/themes/THEME_NAME/particles/.
+For example, a template-specific particle that came with the template and is not core to Gantry can be found in /user/themes/THEME_NAME/particles/

 By duplicating the files and placing the copies in the custom folder, you are making your changes update proof.
 This ensures that your changes do not get wiped out when you update either the Gantry framework or the theme.

-Anything you do to the duplicate particle files in your ROOT/user/data/gantry5/themes/THEME_NAME/particles/ folder will override what appears in the original file.
+Anything you do to the duplicate particle files in your ROOT/user/data/gantry5/themes/THEME_NAME/particles/

 Because we are adding a new field to the Copyright Particle, we will need to edit the YAML file.
-Here is what the copyright.yaml YAML file looks like before the changes.
+Here is what the copyright.yaml

 name: Copyright